toni-pm/Cybersecurity-M01/Wazuh/antivirus-and-logs/README.md

 }
 ```

+We can save this search configuration to find it quickly, since it is information that we may want to monitor often.

 !["Save search"](images/image09.png "Save search")

 !["Open search"](images/image10.png "Open search")

 !["Custom 'Wazuh Alerts Kaspersky' search"](images/image11.png "Custom 'Wazuh Alerts Kaspersky' search")

+We can also create custom dashboards to monitor what we want.
+A dashboard is organized with panels in a row and column structure.
+Thus, we can have different information with different time ranges in custom graphs.

+First of all, we will create a visualization bar chart with the number of kaspersky alerts per agent.

 !["Create visualitzation"](images/image12.png "Create visualitzation")